Package 'priorCON'

 Details

 Function get_metrics is used to calculate graph metrics values.
 The edge lists created from the previous step, or inserted directly from the user are used in this step to create graphs.
 The directed graphs are transformed to undirected.
-The function is based on the igraph package which is used to create clusters using Louvain and Walktrap and calculate the following metrics: Eigenvector Centrality, Betweenness Centrality and Degree.
+The function is based on the igraph package which is used to create clusters using Louvain and Walktrap and calculate the following metrics: Eigenvector Centrality, Betweenness Centrality and Degree and PageRank.
 S-core is calculated using the package brainGraph.

 connect_mat is either the output of preprocess_graphs or a custom edge list data.frame object, with the following columns: